icub-tech-iit/documentation/docs/icub_firmware/firmwareupdater/firmwareupdater.md

 - In a terminal type `FirmwareUpdater -a` (or `FirmwareUpdater --admin`)
 - Select the `ETH` driver in the devices list
+- Click on `Discover`
-- Select the board by selecting its checkbox
+- Select the board by checking its checkbox
 - Click on `Force ETH Maintenance`

 You should see the board running in the `eUpdater` process and related version.